arnaurf/The-Wolfs-Hunting/README.txt

 of the problem that causes the game to start with a black screen, but then at the same time, sometimes the game starts perfectly without you doing nothing different.
 Just reload the game till it loads fine.
 I'll work on that bug in the future.
+You can watch a video demo in the link above.
 ///////////////////////////////////////////////////////////////////////////////////////

 *****************************************************************